 Alhamdulillah,

-The panel session was run smoothly, we were able to speak fluently, answered questions well, and finished on time.
+The panel session was run smoothly, we were able to speak fluently, and finished on time.
 We hope that the knowledge gained and the actions we have taken will be good for us, mentors, parents and the community.
 Aamiin

 “Your beliefs become your thoughts, Your thoughts become your words, Your words become your actions, Your actions become your habits, Your habits become your values, Your values become your destiny.”